 FILE IT - Issues policy - states decisions - outlines procedures - shows action - gives guidance - you're not sure

 TOSS IT - Junk mail - Confirms appointments -Personal messages -Reference copies - Broadcast messages -Transmits documents without comment

-- Computer storage is cheap.
-I’ll just keep my computer records.
+Computer storage is cheap.
+Shouldn't I just keep all my computer records?

 Electronic records should not be held beyond their approved retention periods.
 The best practice is to destroy all records that have met their retention requirements at the same time, regardless of format.
 Maintaining electronic records beyond their approved retention periods can be used to show lack of compliance with state laws and regulations in a legal or an audit proceeding.

-No, however, records with retention of more than 5 years from creation and records which document financial, contractual or legal actions should be maintained in a "trustworthy” digital system.
+No, however, you must be able to access the electronic record for the entire retention period.
+Also, records with a retention of more than 5 years from creation and records which document financial, contractual or legal actions should be maintained in a "trustworthy” digital system.
 A "trustworthy" system is one that can prove that the digital copy is an exact duplicate of the original paper throughout its lifecycle.
 A digital copy (scanned image) can replace the original if held in a "trustworthy" digital system.
 Paper records with a retention of permanent or with instructions to transfer to the Archives should not be destroyed after imaging before consulting with the VMI Archives

 Are documents on my computer "records"?